dotxlem/s3b/README.md

 Generates a plan file against the specified bucket for files in the current directory.
 Warnings will be shown for any existing objects having the same hash as a new file in the plan.

 Arguments:
 `bucket`   [REQUIRED]: the name of an existing S3 bucket
+`endpoint` [OPTIONAL]: the endpoint of the S3-compatible service
 `include`  [OPTIONAL]: a space-separated list of path filters to include in the plan
 `exclude`  [OPTIONAL]: a space-separated list of path filters to exclude from the plan

 Notes:
 Include & exclude filters match if the filter string is found in the path.
 For example passing `--exclude .git` will exclude any file paths containing `.git`.